charlesthomas/resume/resume.md

 - Converted all existing open-source Jenkins servers to CloudBees Core Client Masters
 - Redesigned and reimplemented product delivery pipeline

-### Software Engineer in Test - Datastax - Jun 2014 to Aug 2020
+### Software Engineer in Test - Datastax - Jun 2014 to Feb 2020
 **Responsibilities**

 - Build and maintain test framework in Java